Transportation in Pittsburgh: Busways and Bus Rapid Transit (BRT)

-On July 22, 2011, the Port Authority approved spending at least $1 million, including $837,993 in federal funding and $209,498 in county money, to study developing a rapid bus line from Downtown to the Oakland section.
+On July 22, 2011, the Port Authority approved spending at least $1 million, including $837,993 in federal funding and $209,498 in county money, to study developing a rapid bus line from downtown to the Oakland section.
 The study was projected to take 18 months and use no money from Pittsburgh Regional Transit's operating budget.
 The study resulted in planning for the new University Line.
 Rerouting existing bus routes and implementing other system changes began in October 2023.
 The first phase of construction began in Downtown Pittsburgh on September 13, 2023, and was completed in Summer 2025.
 The second phase of construction started in Uptown and Oakland in January 2025 and is expected to be completed in 2027.

 Funiculars

 Lower station of the Monongahela Incline.

 Two inclines ascend Mount Washington: Duquesne Incline and Monongahela Incline.
-Pittsburgh had considerably more inclines and the Monongahela Incline was paralleled by a freight incline.
+Pittsburgh had considerably more inclines, and a freight incline parallelled the Monongahela Incline.